sarlindo/hugo-arlindo-website/content/blog/terraform-and-ansible-part1of2.md

 This is when I decided to search google to see if others are doing the same thing, however I didn't find much except I do see a lot of people using Terraform then executing Ansible provisioners to actually perform the config management side of things.
 Maybe what I am proposing is some sort of anti-pattern?
 In any case, I think it will work just fine for me.

-Now I have only been using Terraform for about 1 month, so I am sure some of the issues I mentioned are either irrelevant or there exists a better way?
+Now I have only been using Terraform for about 1 month since this writing, so I am sure some of the issues I mentioned are either irrelevant now or there exists a better way?
 Let me know.

 ### In part 2, I will explore using Ansible with Terraform and propose a CI/CD pipeline.